Don’t stop talking to your kids as they get older. Big ones may be less likely to chat, but it is important to keep talking and listening.

 Cyber bullying, like other forms of bullying, is about relationships, power and control.
 If someone is harassing your kid on line, you can block emails and instant messages from that specific screen name.
-Be aware that people can easily change names; if harassment continues, contact the Internet Service Provider (ISP) listed on the webpage.
+Be aware that people can easily change names; if harassment continues, contact the Police.

 - The best way to avoid this behaviour is to be careful about giving out personal information.
 Never share passwords, even with friends.